 There are a ton of different athletic metrics logged for each activity, such as duration, speed, average heart rate, pace, and route, to name a few.

-The Samsung Gear S3 stepped to the runner-up position, earning a score of 8 out of 10.
-This model did very well at accurately counting steps, tying for the second best out of the group.
-The Gear S3 only differed from our manual step count by 0.8%, about the same as the Apple Watch Series 2.
-Only the Nixon and the Fossil Q were more accurate at tracking steps.
-The Gear S3 did tie for the best score in our heart rate accuracy test, being within five bpm of the chest strap heart rate monitor on average.
+The Samsung Gear S3 and the Gear Sport tied for the runner-up position, both earning a score of 8 out of 10.
+These watches did very well at accurately counting steps, giving some of the most accurate counts of the group.
+The Gear S3 only differed from our manual step count by 0.8%, while the Samsung Gear Sport was even closer, only deviating by about 0.15%.
+Only the Nixon was more accurate at tracking steps.
+The Gear S3 and Gear Sport also tied for the best score in our heart rate accuracy test, along with the Huawei Watch 2 being within five bpm of the chest strap heart rate monitor on average.

-While this model did well at step and heart rate tracking, the Gear S3 did an exceptional job at tracking workouts and flights of stairs climbed.
+While these models did well at step and heart rate tracking, the Gear S3 did an exceptional job at tracking workouts and flights of stairs climbed.
 It will automatically detect workouts after you have been doing them for over 10 minutes, recording a whole host of stats for a wide variety of activities.
 This model did the best out of the bunch at tracking flights of stairs, only missing one in the course of our testing.

 This app is about average, covering a handful of different activity profiles.
 The Nixon also has an additional Ski and Surf tracking features — a perfect match for its rugged, waterproof case.